-- VR statistics show that only 29% of gamers own a virtual reality system.
+- Only 29% of gamers own a virtual reality system.

-- 70% of virtual reality headset users claim they will use their VR more in the future.
+- 70% of virtual reality headset users say they will use their VR more in the future.

 In the United States alone, the VR market size was valued at $4.68 billion in 2021.

 Researchers suggest that the recent uptake in virtual reality is due, at least in part, to the pandemic.

 Businesses needed a way to stay in business and employees had to work remotely.
 Therefore, virtual reality has become part of our lives.